 The most recent addition to the block is Madame Tussauds Wax Museum, which abuts Grauman's on the opposite side from the Dolby Theatre.
 Marilyn Monroe and a revolving cast of characters in the outdoor courtyard give you a taste of what's inside.

 On the sidewalk in front of Grauman's and the Hollywood & Highland Center, are costumed superheroes and cartoon characters providing a variety of photo opportunities.
 Some of the most beloved stars on the Hollywood Walk of Fame are also right out front.
-Among the famous actors, directors and singers like Michael Jackson, Harrison Ford and Stephen Spielburg, who have Walk of Fame stars at Hollywood & Highland, the kids will be happy to see Mickey Mouse and Kermit the Frog.
+Among the famous actors, directors, and singers like Michael Jackson, Harrison Ford, and Stephen Spielberg, who have Walk of Fame stars at Hollywood & Highland, the kids will be happy to see Mickey Mouse and Kermit the Frog.

 04 of 10

 There is so much to do at and near Hollywood & Highland that you could spend a couple days and not do it all, but most of the activities are very Hollywood kitsch.
 Just because it's a total tourist trap, doesn't mean it's not also fun if you get into the spirit of it.
 This page includes things you can do within the Hollywood & Highland complex.
 The next page has more activities nearby, followed by specific lists of shops, restaurants, clubs and entertainment venues.

 - Play games, eat or sing karaoke at Dave & Busters Hollywood